-Index Advisor is distributed with Advanced Server 9.0 and above.
+Index Advisor is distributed with supported versions of Advanced Server.
 Index Advisor works with SQL Profiler by examining collected SQL statements and making indexing recommendations for any underlying tables to improve SQL response time.
 The Index Advisor works on all DML (INSERT, UPDATE, DELETE) and SELECT statements that are invoked by a superuser.